Generic Name: tofacitinib (TOE-fa-SYE-ti-nib)

 - you have a serious infection

-- you are taking azathioprine, cyclosporine, or other medicine to suppress your immune system
+- you are taking rifampin or medicines used to suppress your immune system (eg, azathioprine, cyclosporine)

 - you are taking a biologic medicine to treat rheumatoid arthritis (eg, abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, tocilizumab)